What is a bonding session?

 What if my child pees or poops during the session?

+If your baby is going to be nude during the session, you may worry that they'll pee or poop during the session.
 This is something that most moms coming into the studio worry about.
-Your baby (toddlers and older kids will wear black, like you!) will likely be naked for their session, so it's totally possible that they'll pee or poop.
-And it's completely fine if they do.
+It's completely fine if they do.
 Most children don't, for some reason, which always surprises and delights me.
 But even if yours does, it isn't a problem.
 We'll clean it up and keep going.
 I do recommend you bringing clean clothes for yourself and your kid, just in case anything happens....

 How long do you take to edit photographs?

 I typically deliver private session galleries within 7-10 days of our time together in the studio.
-You'll get a link to see the edited digital images from our session together, and you'll get to choose digital images and purchase paper prints.
+You'll get a link to see the edited digital images from our session together, and you'll get to choose digital images and purchase beautiful, high quality paper prints.
+I leave these galleries up for two weeks, but you're welcome to request more time if you need it!